dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 Live smoke tests belong behind explicit operator setup because they require a Temporal executable and, for import coverage, an Influx target.
-Package release smoke should keep validating metadata, console entry points, packaged sidecar resources, and offline `status`/`doctor` behavior until platform wheels bundle the executable.
+Package release smoke should validate metadata, console entry points, packaged sidecar resources, and offline `status`/`doctor` behavior for every wheel.
+For bundled platform wheels, release smoke should also require `doctor.platform.executable_bundled == true`, run the packaged executable version probe, and start the sidecar without `--executable`.

 ## GUI Integration Notes